 Hearing this call, the international community launched Alliance 8.7 in September 2016, a global strategic partnership committed to achieving Sustainable Development Goal Target 8.7 by focussing on accelerating timelines, sharing knowledge, driving innovation and leveraging resources.

 This new impetus to work together is also shaping data research efforts.

 In March 2017, the ILO and Walk Free Foundation announced that they will jointly develop a single global estimate of modern slavery.
 The International Organization for Migration (IOM) will provide data from IOM’s victim assistance database.

-The global estimates will also be presented to the IV Global Conference on the Sustained Eradication of Child Labour which will, within the framework of SDG Target 8.7, address forced labour issues and in this context deal with quality youth employment.
+The global estimates will also inform discussion at the IV Global Conference on the Sustained Eradication of Child Labour which will, within the framework of SDG Target 8.7, address forced labour issues and in this context deal with quality youth employment.
 The Conference will be held from 14-16 November 2017 in Buenos Aires, Argentina.

 The 2017 Global Estimate of Modern Slavery and Child Labour will provide global and regional figures from which progress of global efforts to achieve SDG Target 8.7 can be measured.